 William Dunniway collection.

 c1880-90s William Wax made images into the 20th century.
-(Go to California State Library Catalogs, Click Picture catalog and type in Wax to see some of his images.)
+(Search web for California State Library Catalogs, Click Picture catalog and type in Wax to see some of his images.)

 NOTE: Some of the information above came from Carl Mautz book on Biographies of Western Photographers.
 Biographical directory covering 15,000 photographers in 27 Western states.